-Microservice Continuous Integration
+Microservice Continuous Integration – Where’s the Build?

 Microservice Continuous Integration is not the same as our old CI ‘check-in and build’ process.
 Not even close.
 We started down the Continuous Integration path to solve the “really big build” problem.
 Builds that ran for hours required a new approach, and so CI was born.
-Well, with microservices we don’t have builds that run for hours, in fact there may not be a compile/link step at all.
+Well, with microservices, we don’t have builds that run for hours; in fact, there may not be a compile/link step at all.

-With microservices you must think “functions.”
-Microservices are functions that are written in a few hundred lines of code, not thousands, using languages like Python that is interpreted (no compile needed).
+With microservices, you must think “functions.”
+Microservices are functions written in a few hundred lines of code, not thousands, using languages like Python that is interpreted (no compile needed).
 Even if a language like GoLang is used, and a compile is required, it is minuscule compared to the days of C++ or C#.
 In other words, a microservice continuous integration most likely will have NO compile step.
 In addition, microservices are loosely coupled, so NO link step is required.

 In really smart shops, a software bill of material (SBOM) is created to validate the contents of the build.
 All that goes away with microservices.
-In microservice continuous integration the complete business of running a monolithic build is disrupted to a point of non-existence.
+In microservice continuous integration, the complete business of running a monolithic build is disrupted to a point of non-existence.

-The Microservice Continuous Integration Shift
+The Continuous Integration Shift

 With microservices, we shift the important step of the software configuration management process (creating the monolithic binary) from the development side of the house to the operations side of the house.
-While I would like to say that there is no such thing as a CI process with microservices, I know that statement will cause some techies to just flat out disagree – yes, we do ‘build’ a container image.
+While I would like to say that there is no such thing as a continuous integration process with microservices, I know that statement will cause some techies to just flat out disagree – yes, we do ‘build’ a container image.

 Re-thinking Continuous Integration

 In your microservice approach, you need to rethink what microservice continuous integration means.
 If we stick with the CI basics and pinpoint a feature of traditional CI that continues to be important with microservices, you will find ‘software configuration management.’
 The challenge is to re-think where and how this step is done.

-DeployHub and Microservice Configuration Integration & Management
+DeployHub and Microservice Configuration Integration

-If you integrate DeployHub to your CD pipeline process, DeployHub will automatically update your application version each time a microservice which it consumes has a new version available.
+If you integrate DeployHub into your CD pipeline process, our platform will automatically update your application version each time a microservice consumes has a new version available.
 So each time a new container build is performed for the microservice, DeployHub tracks the new version of both the microservice and the consuming applications.

 While we are starting to move away from executing long builds as part of our continuous integration, there is still a process for microservice continuous integration.
 At the core is microservice configuration management.
 DeployHub’s microservice catalog tool supports your migration to microservices by providing a central hub of deployed microservice information that tracks the configuration of application versions.

 - Ship Microservices Safely – Know Your Blast Radius

-- Microservice Configuration Management
+- Building Microservice Pipeline